-- (Ver 1.2, September 13) Based on the September 10 meditation experience appended at the end below, I now consider this personal project on Lucid Dreaming as a Method of Approach for Exploring "Levy's Premise" to be a success, and am focusing on further deepening of my exploration of lucid dreaming and Tibetan dream yoga, as well as on the further development and publication of my own work. - (Ver1.3, November 4) The specific direction that publication of my own work is taking is the preparation of a working white paper on Imaginal ReVisioning before submitting it to a medium such as Psychology Today, and making it available commercially.
+(Ver.
+1.2, September 13) Based my consideration of this personal project on Lucid Dreaming as a Method of Approach for Exploring "Levy's Premise" to be a success, my focus is: continuing to deepen my exploration of lucid dreaming and Tibetan dream yoga, as well as on a new project to roll-out some of my own work, entitled: "Shift-It!
+The Transformative Power of Imaginal ReVisioning."